 The new theme song features parts of the original theme song, including the original harp composition, but with a fresh and modern twist that was also present in Legend.
 The soundtrack for Anniversary is also noticeably shorter than Legend, totaling at two-and-a-half hours when played continuously.

-The collector's edition of Anniversary contained a thirteen track CD that contains music from both Tomb Raider: Legend and Tomb Raider: Anniversary.
-However, in the XBox 360 release, it was included in the format of a DVD instead of a CD.
+The collector's edition of Anniversary contained a 13-track CD that contains music from both Tomb Raider: Legend and Tomb Raider: Anniversary.
+However, in the Xbox 360 release, it was included in the format of a DVD instead of a CD.

 Though Anniversary was well received by critics, some even saying that it was better than the original Tomb Raider, it was not well received by fans.
 It only sold 1.3 million copies worldwide, which makes it the least successful game in the franchise.
 Even less successful than Tomb Raider: Chronicles and Tomb Raider: Angel of Darkness.